chack411/CongestionMonitor/Documentation/deploy-arm-and-function-app.md

 > if you have an error when creating a service principal, and you don't have permission to create it, you need to ask the administrator to create the service principal for you.

-### Create a Secret with the servicde principal JSON output
+### Create a secret with the servicde principal JSON output

 Open your GitHub repo of CongestionMonitor and access to `Secrets` in the `Settings` menu, and click `New repository secret`.